yutakajuli-svg/menko_endurance/MENKO_UI_PRESENTATION_FINAL_FIXED.md

 - Their top edges are aligned; there is no vertical offset.
 - The portrait window is drawn in front of the information window.
 - The portrait window must not overlap the ring.

+## Strength bar

+- Approved design: B, the thick pixel rail.
+- The bar is placed below the BLUE status area and above the ring.
+- The outer bar aligns with the ring width in the approved layout.
+- The moving cursor is a wide rectangular pixel block rather than a thin line.
+- A thinner low-contrast rail runs through the center of the bar.
+- The six strength-result regions are not shown.
+- Region widths may continue to vary by match without revealing the correct position to the player.

 ## Character and information window layers